Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 PSEUDOSASA

-Pseudosasa amabilis var convexa Upright culms.
+Pseudosasa amabilis var tenuis Upright culms.
 "Tonkin' bamboo.

 Height 6-8 m. sun till half shadow hardy between -8/-12°C

--japonica (picture above right) The most famous large-leaved species with upright culms.
+-japonica (picture above right) Well known large-leaved species with upright culms.
+Arrow bamboo.

 -japonica 'Akebono' en -japonica 'Akeb.
 Suji' One plant with two forms.
 'Akebono' has green leaves that ends in white, "Akebona Suji" has variegated leaves.